djezzzl/database_consistency/README.md

 We fail if the following conditions are satisfied:
 - there is no unique index for the uniqueness validation

+### MissingIndexChecker

+Imagine your model has a `has_one :user` association but has no index in the database.
+In this case querying the database to get the associated instance can be very inefficient.
+Mostly, you'll need an index to process such queries fast.

+We fail if the following conditions are satisfied:
+- there is no index for the `HasOne` or `HasMany` association

 ## Example

 ```
 $ bundle exec database_consistency
+fail User code column is required in the database but do not have presence validator
-fail User phone should be required in the database
+fail User phone column should be required in the database
-fail User name is required but possible null value insert
+fail User name column is required but there is possible null value insert
-fail User name+email should have unique index in the database
+fail User name+email model should have proper unique index in the database
-fail User company should have foreign key in the database
+fail User company model should have proper foreign key in the database
-fail User code is required but do not have presence validator
+fail Company user associated model should have proper index in the database
+fail Country users associated model should have proper index in the database
 ```

 See [example](example) project for more details.